-Programm e Code : 02 B.Sc Mathematics Course Code: 22UMA509 Core paper 9 - Real Analysis-I Batch Semester Hours / Week Total Hours Credits 2022-2025 V 5 75 3
+Programm e Code : 02 B.Sc Mathematics

+Title of the paper Core paper 9 - Real Analysis-I

+Batch Hours / Week Total Hours Credits Skill

+2024-2027 5 75 4 development

 - 1. To know about the basic notions of the real numbers system, set theory, relations and functions. - 2.
 To enable to have knowledge about the basic topological properties and theorems based on point set topology. - 3.
 To Study about the covering theorems, compactness, metric spaces and continuity of a function.